Macintosh operating system principles

 Intelligent window placement

 Mac OS allows programs to offer a generic indication as to where a new window is to be placed.
 Windows can be placed relative to the main screen (on multiple monitor systems), relative to the screen on which the last-used window is positioned, and relative to the last-used window.
 This allows dialog boxes to be guaranteed a visual placement relative to the document window for which they were created.
-The lack of intelligent window placement in Windows (oh the irony) shows up most on multiple monitor systems when dialog boxes appear on the wrong monitor.
+The lack of intelligent window placement in Windows (the appalling quality of window management for an operating system named “Windows” is most ironic) shows up most on multiple monitor systems when dialog boxes appear on the wrong monitor.

 The following is taken from Inside Macintosh: Macintosh Toolbox Essentials, Chapter 4 - Window Manager, under The Window Resource.
 These are the pre-Mac OS 8.5 constants; similar constants were defined in Mac OS 8.5 that were still used in Carbon.